NordicSemiconductor/zcbor/README.md

 optional arguments:
   -h, --help            show this help message and exit --output-c OUTPUT_C, --oc OUTPUT_C
                         Path to output C file.
+If both --decode and --encode are specified, _decode and _encode will be appended to the filename when creating the two files.
   --output-h OUTPUT_H, --oh OUTPUT_H
                         Path to output header file.
-  --output-h-types OUTPUT_H_TYPES, --oht OUTPUT_H_TYPES
+If both --decode and --encode are specified, _decode and _encode will be appended to the filename when creating the two files --output-h-types OUTPUT_H_TYPES, --oht OUTPUT_H_TYPES
                         Path to output header file with typedefs (shared between decode and encode).
-  --copy-sources        Copy the non generated source files into the same
+  --copy-sources        Copy the non-generated source files (zcbor_*.c/h) into
-                        directories as the generated files.
+                        the same directories as the generated files.
   --output-cmake OUTPUT_CMAKE
                         Path to output CMake file.
 The filename of the CMake file without '.cmake' is used as the name of the CMake